PyLadiesBerlin/PyLadiesBerlin.github.io/README.md

 Open http://localhost:8000 in your browser.

-# Develop

-Main website structure and menus and pictures are controlled by `pelicanconf.py`.
-All static files mentioned there have to be under `content` directory.

-# Icons
+# Contribute

+## Add content
+* Add RST articles under content/pages in both languages
+* Add images like in meetups.rst
-Check https://icomoon.io/#preview-free and then in the pelican-fh5co-marble/static/css/icomoon.css to find the exact icon name.
+* List of existing title icons can be found in https://icomoon.io/#preview-free and then in the pelican-fh5co-marble/static/css/icomoon.css to find the exact icon name.

-## Content
+## Change looks

-Are the articles under each
+Consider reading about [Pelican themes](https://docs.getpelican.com/en/latest/themes.html).
+The used theme is under `pelican-fh5co-marble` submodule.
+Locally this appears as a directory and development can be done directly from here.
+Kind of, follow the steps below:
+* Make changes in the theme folder locally to see the result
+* Commit the changes to the upstream submodule repo
+* Update this repository to point to the latest theme commit